 - 48% of business owners said more pet-friendly policies would increase pedestrian traffic to the downtown area.

-The health and companionship benefits of spending time with pets are widely documented:
+The health and companionship benefits for people who spend time with pets are widely documented, bringing positive impacts for your customers, employees and community:

 - The presence of dogs increases the number and length of people’s conversations with others in the community.
 (Jenkinson et al 2010)